vhscom/archuro/README.md

 ## Demo

 Videos available.
-Run `ls | grep mp4` in the [`screenshots`](./screenshots) directory.
+Run `ls | grep mp4` in the [`screenshots`](./screenshots) directory to access them.

 ## Installation

 1. Copy repository source code.
-2. `make install` to install `archuro` binary to `/usr/local/bin`.
+2. Run `make install` to move `bin/archuro` to `/usr/local/bin`.
-3. `archuro init` to initialize build system.
+3. Run `archuro init` to install build essentials.
 Add `-S` to proceed with GNU Stow.
-4. `archuro install` to install dependencies.
+4. Finally, run `archuro install` to install dependencies.
-5. In a terminal run `bash` then `Ctrl+p` for hotkey access to `archuro tty`.

 To uninstall run `make uninstall` from project root directory.

 ## Usage

+- The `attach` command connects to a running `archlinux` container.
+- If an archlinux container isn't running, start one with `archuro tty`.
+- View running container info with the `archuro ps` command.
+- Leave a tty running backgrounded by closing it without `exit`.
+- Run `archuro update` to update Homebrew dependencies.

+Run `archuro --help` after installation for usage instructions.

-Once you've stowed you can use `brew bundle` just like you normally would.
-The thing to keep in mind is that some dependencies are built from source and therefore are not designed to be managed by Homebrew.
-Homebrew will error on these things.
-And that may be OK if the intention is not to replace exiting binaries as they may be shared between mountpoints across systems.
+Once you've stowed with `archuro init -S` you may continue using `brew bundle` just like you normally would.
+Keep in mind Archuro builds some dependendencies from source so there may be conflicts though brew handles them like a champ.

+## Extended builds

+Run `archuro save` to build and tag an `extended` image.
+Update `Dockerfile` to customize build as desired.
+Rerun `archuro save` anytime to tag a new image.
+View all `archlinux` images by running `archuro ls`.

 ### Sharing dotfiles